Anthony Spaulding

 Anthony Michael "Tony" Spaulding (20 October 1933 – 18 April 1998) was a Jamaican attorney-at-law and politician.
-A political firebrand, he served as a vice president of the People's National Party (PNP), Member of Parliament for the Saint Andrew Southern constituency, and Minister of Housing under Prime Minister Michael Manley.
+A political firebrand, he served as a vice president of the People's National Party (PNP), member of Parliament of Jamaica for the Saint Andrew Southern constituency, and Minister of Housing under Prime Minister Michael Manley.

 Early life and education

 Spaulding was born in Kingston in 1933 as the eldest son to family of would-be staunch PNP supporters.
 His father Frank Spaulding served three terms as Mayor of Kingston in the 1960s.
 His brother Winston Spaulding Q.C., is an attorney-at-law, and a member of the Jamaica Labor Party (JLP) who has served in several governmental capacities such as Member of Parliament, Minister of Justice, Minister of National Security and Attorney General.

 In his youth, Spaulding attended Wolmer's Boys School and was a batsman for the cricket team.
 He then pursued a Bachelor of Arts degree on Liberal Arts at Howard University in Washington D.C.

 During his time a Howard, Spaulding was especially active on campus.
 This is evidenced by his membership in the Eta Sigma Phi (National Classics Honor Society) fraternity, the International and Philosophy clubs.
 He also served as president of the Classics Club, vice president of the Caribbean Association, and appeared on the Dean's Honor Roll in 1956.

 In 1958, Spaulding was selected to the Who's Who Among Students in American Universities and Colleges list, which recognizes distinguished individuals nominated from 700 colleges and universities.
 He graduated cum laude that same year.

 After graduating from Howard, Spaulding was admitted to the bar at Inn's Temple. he returned to Jamaica in July 1961.